THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Here’s a look at the locations and moments that made it so phenomenal.

 Definitely a top moment ever for us.
-So few people have seen a tiny new born baby humpback whale in the wild, it’s not even well documented by scientists.
-Bonus, I sold the story of spotting the baby whale to Cruising World Magazine and it was published in the first 2018 issue.
+So few people have seen a tiny new-born baby humpback whale in the wild, it’s not even well documented by scientists.
+Bonus, I sold the story of spotting the baby whale to Cruising World Magazine and they published it in the first 2018 issue.

 One of our favorite stops for the year, the island of Vanua Balavu is full of mushroom rocks and small anchorages in a stunning setting.
 While there were often other boats near, sometimes we couldn’t see anyone thanks to the geography.

 As crowded as it was, the scenery of the Tongariro Crossing made this hike the best of 2017.
 The view of Ngauruhoe, or Mount Doom (that’s just its name in the LOTR movies), was only just the beginning.
 Walking past the Emerald Pools and trekking back down into the clouds made the walk hard to forget.

 For a three-day road trip, we packed a lot – waterfalls, black and green sand beaches, and a volcano!
 The Big Island has such great diversity and is small enough that you can do it all in a short time frame.

 Surely this experience would never be allowed in the states.
 Standing on the edge of a constantly erupting volcano while being covered in sulfuric clouds and ash was probably not our best idea ever, but the experience of the view over Tanna and the erupting volcano at night made this experience unique.